rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 It must be unique among both external and internal names.
 It can be the same as the topic, but cannot contain "&lt;", "&gt;", "/" or spaces.
 Alphanumeric and the underscore are the only allowed characters.
 <i>Object Name</i> cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
-<b>N.B.:</b> HomeVision allows duplicate names among objects, so some modification to the suggested default names will be necessary to achieve uniqueness in the object lists.
+_N.B.:_ HomeVision allows duplicate names among objects, so some modification to the suggested default names will be necessary to achieve uniqueness in the object lists.
 * <i>Topic</i> is the topic used for publishing and subscribing.
 Topic rules are the same as external devices with default processing (i.e., no MQTT wildcards).
 * The <i>State</i> column will show the reported state of the object.